Majaveed2002/autonomize_todo_app/README.md

 - Add a ToDo: Users can add tasks along with quantity.
 - Delete a ToDo: Users can delete tasks from the list.
 - Edit a ToDo: Users can edit the description.
+- Used Local Storage to Presits Data on Page reloads

 ## Note : To edit a todo, enter the description in the input field and click on the edit icon of the todo you wish to update or change.
 ## Technologies Used